 POETRY - Three to six interconnected poems, totaling no more than 138 lines (six pages at 12pt, doublespaced Times New Roman).

-As of 2017, Wyvern Lit publishes new issues biannually (not including theme issues) and is currently online-only.
+Beginning in 2019, Wyvern Lit will be publishing new issues biannually (not including theme issues) and is currently online-only.

 Rights: If we accept your work, Wyvern Lit acquires First Serial Rights and Internet Rights to showcase your work indefinitely.
 All rights revert to author at publication, but it would be awesome if you could credit us as the first publisher if your work ends up getting published elsewhere.
 More on rights here.